BradleyKing757/DissertationProject/README.md

 # ZombieApocalypse
-These are the C# files which I worked on by myself for the dissertation project.
+These are the C# classes which I worked on by myself for the dissertation project.

+The classes to best demonstrate my development skills are:
   FPSController
   Weapon
-Inventory
+  WeaponManager
+  FriendlyAI